tarantool/doc/doc/reference/reference_sql/sql.rst

-Return a string formatted according to the rules of the C ``sprintf()`` function, where ``%d%s`` means the next two arguments are a number and a string, etc.
+Return a string formatted according to the rules of the C ``sprintf()`` function, where ``%d%s`` means the next two arguments are a number and a string, and so on.

 If an argument is missing or is NULL, it becomes: